lilott8/CS220-Final/README.md

 ===============
 #Changelog:

- - Added the SPC foundation
+ - Added the Binary tree interface for running SPC in V+ElogE time
- - Cleaned up code base -- removed old code
  - prepared the data structures for passing between classes

 ##Done:
+ - Binary tree implemented
  - Boost::Polygon::Voronoi has been "implimented".
 This is a loose implementation
  - Got line drawing done, but it doesn't follow a complete rectilinear fashion
  - implementing boost's voronoi diagram generator